Can you create Christmas traditions as a couple BEFORE you have kids?

 Everybody has their favourite Christmas movies–and sometimes they’re not even about Christmas!
 The Sound of Music.
 Pride & Prejudice.
 Even Sleepless in Seattle!

 Or maybe you go more traditional like Elf or Home Alone or National Lampoon’s Christmas Vacation.
+My daughter Katie and her husband David watched White Christmas for the first time.
+(Katie’s reaction: “Mom!
+How come we never watched this when we were kids?!?”)

 Watch some movies together and make that your Christmas movie, the one that you’ll come back to year after year.

 Chances are you know other couples in the same boat–couples who don’t have kids yet, either (or maybe older couples who never did have kids, or whose kids are with the other sets of parents this Christmas).
-Get together and go caroling!
+Get together and go carolling!
 It’s awfully fun.
 It sounds hokey, but people actually enjoy it if you’re in a group.

 Here’s a Christmas carol booklet you can download and print!